NEW ENGLAND COLONIAL STYLE ARCHITECTURE

 The term “Colonial” refers generally to the colonial architecture of the English and Dutch colonists.
 It can range from the austere sensibilities of religious puritans to enlightenment-inspired neoclassicism.
 Revivals of this simple style have been popular in both the 19th and 20th centuries.

-COLONIAL STYLE MOULDINGS
+NEW ENGLAND COLONIAL STYLE MOULDINGS